Victor Bodson: Ministerial appointment

+Exile to France, Portugal, Canada

-On 10 May 1940 Germany invaded Luxembourg.
+On 10 May 1940, Germany invaded Luxembourg.
 Most of the government quickly departed Luxembourg City in a motorcade, but Bodson stayed behind at the Saint-Esprit Barracks to monitor the situation.
 He later fled and, using his knowledge of Luxembourg's secondary roads garnered while motorcycling, he was able to avoid German roadblocks and escape to France.

 After arriving in Bordeaux, Victor Bodson and his family were granted transit visas from the Portuguese consul Aristides de Sousa Mendes, along with the rest of the government and the Grand Ducal Family of Luxembourg, in June 1940.
 Victor, along with his wife Gilberte, and their five children, Andrée, Marie, Sonia, Robert and Leon, followed the Grand Ducal family through Coimbra and Lisbon, settling at Praia das Maçãs after the Grand Ducal family had moved to Cascais.
 By August, the entire entourage had moved to Monte Estoril, where the Bodson family stayed at Pensão Zenith, between 30 August and 2 October 1940.
-On the same day that they checked out, the family boarded the S.S.
-Excambion headed for New York City, along with the children of Pierre Dupong, Prime Minister of Luxembourg, Charles Bech, the son of Joseph Bech, Foreign Minister of the Luxembourg government-in-exile, and Suzanne Busch, the grand-ducal family's cook.
-They arrived on 11 October 1940 and will live in exile in Montreal..
+The family then boarded the S.S.
+Excambion headed for New York City, along with the children of Pierre Dupong (Prime Minister of Luxembourg) and of Joseph Bech (Foreign Minister).
+They arrived on 11 October 1940 and lived in exile in Montreal.
+Joseph Bech and Pierre Krier on the other hand travelled to London.
+This physical split-up of the government would last only a year, but weighed heavily on Bodson, who felt far away from the heart of matters, and from the war.
+"I looked like a fifth wheel on the cart of the government [...]
+I became more and more impatient to leave for London," he would comment later.

+London

+The government-in-exile was reunited in 1941-1942, and all its members gradually established themselves in London.
+Bodson lived in a cottage in Byfleet, south of London, and travelled every day to 27 Wilton Crescent, the address of the Luxembourgish embassy in London.

+The government was composed of two socialists, Bodson and Pierre Krier, and the Christian-social Joseph Bech and Pierre Dupong.
+Relations between the ministers were not always straightforward, and the government in exile's history was marked by numerous disagreements such as over the various ministries' prerogatives, matters of protocol, or minor issues of an administrative or logistical nature.
+Towards the end of the war, disagreements became more frequent, as the liberation of Luxembourg was in process and the government's return to the country was coming closer, heralding many political changes.
+In spring 1944, there were heightened tensions between Bodson and Pierre Dupong, the prime minister.